 Copyright Infringement without Plagiarism

 During your classes, your professors direct you to their personal websites that list links to download journal articles that they wrote.
 This is not plagiarism, as the professors are placing articles that they authored on their websites.
 However, it may potentially be a copyright infringement.
 If a professor signed a traditional author agreement with the journal publishers, the copyright may be owned by the journals, not the professor.
-(Note: it is possible for your professors or other authors to keep their copyrights.
-Check out information about author rights.)

 Examples without Plagiarism or Copyright Infringement

 - You write a paper and properly cite any outside sources.

 - You manage your time and write your own fantastic short story without stealing content from others.

 - When your professors publish articles, they make sure to retain their copyright, when possible, in order to share their articles on their personal website or self-archive in an institutional repository, like UCF STARS.